-In this article, we'll make a simple comparison between two well-known Java frameworks, Spring Boot and Quarkus.
-At the end of it, we'll better understand their differences and similarities and some particularities.
+In this tutorial, we'll focus on a simple comparison between two well-known Java frameworks, Spring Boot and Quarkus.
+By the end, we'll better understand their similarities and differences, as well as some particularities.

-Also, we'll perform some tests to measure their performance and observe their behaviour.
+We'll also perform some tests to measure their performance and observe their behavior.

 2. Spring Boot

 Spring Boot is a Java-based framework focusing on enterprise applications.
-It connects all Spring projects and helps to accelerate developers' productivity by offering many production-ready integrations.
+It connects all Spring projects and helps to accelerate developer productivity by offering many production-ready integrations.

 By doing this, it reduces the amount of configuration and boilerplate.
 Furthermore, thanks to its convention over configuration approach, which automatically registers default configurations based on the dependencies available at the classpath in the runtime, Spring Boot considerably reduces the time-to-market for many Java applications.

-Quarkus is another framework with a similar approach as the Spring mentioned above Boot, but with an additional promise of delivering smaller artifacts with fast boot time, better resource utilization, and efficiency.
+Quarkus is another framework with a similar approach as Spring Boot, but with an additional promise of delivering smaller artifacts with fast boot time, better resource utilization, and efficiency.

 It's optimized for cloud, serverless, and containerized environments.
 But despite this slightly different focus, Quarkus also integrates well with the most popular Java frameworks.